gregzb/RecompressionThrust/README.md

 dot -Tpng generated_graph.dot -o generated_graph.png
 ```

-## Recommended files
+## Recommended Files
 Repetition compression works especially well on highly repetitive text.
 [Pizza&Chili](https://pizzachili.dcc.uchile.cl/repcorpus.html) has a set of highly repetitive texts.

 einstein.en.txt compresses especially well

 ## Limitations
+* **Memory Usage:** GPU compression requires state to be held in VRAM.
+Approximately 32 to 36 times the file size in VRAM is needed.
-* As implemented in this project, it doesn't seem trivial to support streaming or external memory compression.
-For gpu compression, all state needs to be held in VRAM, so approximately(?)
-32 to 36 times the size of the file is needed in VRAM.
-On an RTX 2070 Super with 8GB of RAM, I can compress 200MB files, but not 234MB files
+  * It may be possible to reduce this, or make it support streaming or external memory efficiently.
+  * On an RTX 2070 Super with 8GB of RAM, I can compress 200MB files, but not 234MB files
-* The compressed out could be much smaller - I represent all integers with a full 32 bits and without any entropy compression on top
+* **Compression Efficiency:** The current implementation uses full 32-bit integers without additional entropy compression, so the output is much larger than it theoretically could be
-* The alphabet is hardcoded to 256 chars - the chars 0 to 255, but this isn't an inherent requirement for recompression
+* **Alphabet:** The alphabet is hardcoded to 256 chars (0-255)
+  * Not an inherent limitation of recompression